Dead Celebrities

 "Dead Celebrities" is the eighth episode of the thirteenth season of the American animated television series South Park.
 The 189th overall episode of the series, it originally aired on Comedy Central in the United States on October 7, 2009.
 In the episode, Ike is haunted by the ghosts of dead celebrities who died in the Summer of 2009 until Michael Jackson, who does not want to admit that he is dead, possesses him.

 The episode was written and directed by series co-creator Trey Parker, and was rated TV-MA L in the United States (specifically for adults, with coarse language).
 "Dead Celebrities" included references to several actors, singers and famous people who died before or in the middle of summer of 2009, when South Park was on a mid-season hiatus.
-Among the celebrities featured in the episode were Jackson, Billy Mays, Ed McMahon, Farrah Fawcett, Patrick Swayze, Walter Cronkite, Dom DeLuise, Ted Kennedy, Natasha Richardson, Bea Arthur, David Carradine, DJ AM, Ricardo Montalbán, and Steve McNair.
+Among the celebrities featured in the episode were Michael Jackson, Billy Mays, Ed McMahon, Farrah Fawcett, Patrick Swayze, Walter Cronkite, Dom DeLuise, Ted Kennedy, Natasha Richardson, Bea Arthur, David Carradine, DJ AM, Ricardo Montalbán, and Steve McNair.
 "Dead Celebrities" also parodied the films The Sixth Sense and Poltergeist.

 The reality series Ghost Hunters and its stars, Jason Hawes and Grant Wilson, were mocked in the episode.
 Hawes and Wilson said they loved the parody and encouraged fans to watch the show on their Twitter accounts.
 A subplot claimed food at the Chipotle Mexican Grill resulted in customers defecating blood, a claim which was disputed by the restaurant chain within days of the episode's broadcast.
 "Dead Celebrities" received generally mixed reviews.
 According to Nielsen ratings, "Dead Celebrities" was seen by 2.67 million overall households.